kean/NukeUI/README.md

     .onCompletion { ... }
 ```

 And if some API isn't exposed yet, you can always access the underlying `LazyImageView` instance.
-For example, you are currently going to need to access the underlying view to enable experimental video playback support:

 ```swift
 LazyImage(source: "https://example.com/image.jpeg")